 Cleaning Track and Wheels

 The most common cause of sporadic running is dirt.
 The first sign of problems is usually a flickering headlight.
 Soon your locomotive will be stalling, especially at low speeds.
-For really good operation, both the track and the wheels need to stay clean.
+For good operation, both the track and the wheels need to stay clean.

 The track can be cleaned with abrasive and liquid cleaners available at hobby shops.
 You can also buy specially equipped cars to do this work for you while you run your trains.
 Just remember to clean or replace the pads from time to time.
 Rubbing alcohol and cleaners like Goo-Gone™ also work.
 Never use steel wool to clean your track.
 The small metal shavings can be drawn into the armature of the locomotive's motor causing damage.